What Kind of Collision Damage Needs Repair?

 • What can be safely repaired and what needs to be replaced

-• How to inspect and repair air bags and seat belts
+• How to inspect and repair airbags and seat belts

 • Current vehicle technologies and repair techniques